sairiinxw/violence-Brazil-scraper/README.md

 ## Installation

+Download Python version 3.6.8 from https://www.python.org/downloads/release/python-368/

 Create a virtual environment and activate.
 Ensure that you are using a version 3+ of Python.
 `python3 -m venv scrapevenv`
 `source scrapevenv/bin/activate`

-Use the package manager [pip] or [pip3] to install requests.
+Use the package manager [pip] or [pip3] to install requests and lxml_html_clean.
 It is possible that this package name has changed, so follow the directions given if it says to install a different package.

-`pip3 install requests-html`
+`pip3 install requests_html` `pip3 install lxml_html_clean`

 ## Usage